timothy-r/Perms/README.md

 `curl -X DELETE http://perms-store.net/subject/user:1/object/article:99/write`

 Response:
-* 200 if successfully removed
+* 200 if successfully removed, ie. the perm is no longer set

 Remove all
 ----------